 The semaphores from amber to red they change very fast.
 If you skip a red light you'll probably have a municipal nearby willing to fine you, they're like mushrooms 🙂

-In Mexico, revisions and controls On the roads, the Yucatan Peninsula is no exception.
-Normally checkpoints are located at the same points at the entrances of the towns where you slow down when passing through the control booth.
-Sometimes, there are special seals.
-Just follow the indications given: depending on the type of control you only slow down, others make you get out of the car, others lower the window and ask you routine.
+In Mexico, revisions and controls on the roads, the Yucatan Peninsula is no exception.
+Normally the checkpoints are located at the same points at the entrances to the towns where you slow down when passing through the checkpoint.
+Sometimes there are special checkpoints.
+Just follow the instructions they give you: depending on the type of control you only slow down, others make you get out of the car, others roll down the window and ask you routinely.

 Driving with heat and rains: